 }

-//Creating methods which will be assigned to delegate object
+//Creating methods which will be assigned to delegate object///<summary>/// Gets the total interest.

-static double getTotalInterest(double p, double t, double r)
+staticdouble getTotalInterest(double p, double t, double r)

 {